 If you’re blind or have restricted vision

-From specialist phone services to apps and built-in device features, there’s a wide range of tools to help make life a bit easier if you’re blind or have restricted vision.
+From specialist phone services, to apps and built-in features, we’ve all kinds of tools that make life easier.

 How does it work?

-- You'll be given a PIN, which you’ll need whenever you call directory enquiries.
-Remember to make a note of this
+- You'll be given a PIN, which you’ll need to use whenever you call 195.
+Be sure to remember your PIN

-- Each time you want to find a number, simply call 195 and an operator will look it up for you, free of charge
+- To find a number, simply call 195 free and an operator will look it up for you.

 Vodafone Directory Assistance